brunorrboaretto/Laser_Spike_Timing_Analysis_Repository/README.md

 - Bu running the code <code>neural_network_0.py</code> the algorithm will read the file <code>cn_p_data.dat</code> and <code>cn_a_data.dat</code> which correspond to the features and its labels, respectively;
 - This dataset is segmented into test and training groups;
 - The ANN is composed of two dense layers: the first layer has 64 neurons with <code>ReLU</code> activation function, and the second layer has a single neuron, which is the output layer.
 The model is then compiled using the <code>RMSprop</code> optimizer, mean squared error (MSE) as the loss function, and mean absolute error (MAE) as the evaluation metric.
-- After the training stage, the ANN is ready to estimate the alpha value of an external signal just with the ordinal probabilities information;
+- After the training stage, the ANN is ready to estimate the $\alpha$ value of an external signal just with the ordinal probabilities information;
 - The final ANN and its parameters are saved in <code>model.h5</code> file, which can be loaded to be used in distinct data.</br>
-*We have to mention that, as we have shown in <code>https://doi.org/10.1038/s41598-021-95231-z</code>, the alpha value of a colored noise (and stochastic process in general) carries information about the temporal correlations of the signal.
-In the case of deterministic signals, alpha carries useful information that can be used, for example, to distinguish between noise and chaos.
-In addition, we do not argue that the ISIs have an alpha coefficient that can be interpreted in terms of (or be consistent with) the slope of the power spectrum.
-We argue that the alpha value returned by the ML algorithm carries information about the ISI sequence, which in turn, encodes information about the input signal applied to the laser current.*
+*We have to mention that, as we have shown in <code>https://doi.org/10.1038/s41598-021-95231-z</code>, the $\alpha$ value of a colored noise (and stochastic process in general) carries information about the temporal correlations of the signal.
+In the case of deterministic signals, $\alpha$ carries useful information that can be used, for example, to distinguish between noise and chaos.
+In addition, we do not argue that the ISIs have an $\alpha$ coefficient that can be interpreted in terms of (or be consistent with) the slope of the power spectrum.
+We argue that the $\alpha$ value returned by the ML algorithm carries information about the ISI sequence, which in turn, encodes information about the input signal applied to the laser current.*

-## Data analysis and Figures
+## Data Analysis and Figures

 ### Citation